Install

 What the CLI configures

-The amba init --sandbox flow probes these locations and merges into the ones that exist (or scaffolds the global ones if missing):
+The amba init flow probes these locations and merges into the ones that exist (or scaffolds the global ones if missing):

 | Client | Config path |